JackDanna/FogentRoleplayTemplate/README.md

 |        4        |                     Spiderman                     |
 |        5        |                The Flash or Hermes                |

-- As combat is conducted in a round-by-round format, the player with the highest RFX gets priority in that round.
+- A character with higher RFX permently gets higher priority in combat round turn order over character's with lower RFX.

 ### Intelligence (INT)